LSeu-Open/AIEnhancedWork/README.md

 ## Language Only Large Language Models

-Large Language Models (LLMs) are **advanced AI systems trained on vast text collections to understand and generate human language through pattern recognition.**
+Large Language Models (LLMs) are **sophisticated artificial intelligence systems that have been trained on enormous amounts of text data to grasp and produce human-like language via pattern analysis.**

 This overview **focuses on instruction-tuned models to maintain clarity**. **Fine-tuned variants**, while numerous and continuously evolving, **are not included in this comparison.** See [Fine-tuned Models section](#finetuned-llms) below for specialized implementations.